AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 Now that we have a solid understanding of how classes and objects work, we are being asked to create classes out of this functionality.

-By Creating classes, we will allow for this functionality to be dropped into a wider system with ease,
+By creating classes, we will allow for this functionality to be dropped into a wider system with ease,
-make it flexible to test and make it perfectly clear to our client's (colleagues) how our classes are supposed to work.
+make it flexible to test and make it perfectly clear to our colleagues how our classes are supposed to work.

 Here are the classes you are being asked to create: